Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are strong, but the misinformed clues add a layer of confusion, making the game moderately challenging.
-The fake clues are very effective.
+**Reasoning:** The informed clues are specific enough to guide towards the correct answer, while the misinformed and fake clues create sufficient distraction without being overly obvious.
+The link between clothing and food is weak, but the movie clues are strong.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.7/5
+**Overall Quality Score:** 4.0/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
-- Minor issues noted
+- Insufficient ambiguity in misinformed clues

 **Priority Actions:**
 1. Minor length adjustments